Manitoba Provincial Road 209

-Manitoba Provincial Road 209 (PR 209) is a short provincial road in Manitoba, Canada.
+Provincial Road 209 (PR 209) is a short 14.1 km east-west provincial road in the Eastman Region of Manitoba, Canada.
+It connects the community of Gardenton with PTH 59, as well as PR 201, along with the communities of Tolstoi, Vita, Stuartburn.

 Route description

 PR 209 begins at Provincial Trunk Highway (PTH) 59 at the south end of Tolstoi, 8.2 km north of the Canada–United States border.
-It runs east for approximately 7.5 km, heads northeast for 4 km through Gardenton, and then north to its end at PR 201 between the communities of Stuartburn and Vita.
+It runs east for approximately 7.5 km, heads northeast for 4 km through Gardenton, crossing the Roseau River, and then north to its end at PR 201 between the communities of Stuartburn and Vita.
 It is a paved, two-lane road.

+History

 Prior to 1992, PR 209 extended west from PTH 59 to PR 218 near Ridgeville and then southeast to PR 200 near Emerson.
 Part of this former section was reassigned to PR 218; the remainder is a municipal road.